kubedb/docs/docs/guides/mysql/scaling/vertical-scaling/cluster/index.md

 {{< notice type="warning" message="This is an Enterprise-only feature.
 Please install [KubeDB Enterprise Edition](/docs/setup/install/enterprise.md) to try this feature." >}}

-# Vertical Scale MySQL Group Replication
+# Vertical Scale MySQL Cluster

-This guide will show you how to use `KubeDB` enterprise operator to update the resources of the members of a `MySQL` Group Replication.
+This guide will show you how to use `KubeDB` enterprise operator to update the resources of the members of a `MySQL` Cluster.

 ## Before You Begin